HaonanZhang97/newzotero/README.md

 ### Run With Docker Compose

+- For the first time
-- docker-compose docker-compose.simple.yml up -d
+  - docker-compose -f docker-compose.simple.yml up -d
+- After the container has been built
+  - docker-compse up

 ### Clone the Repository